rkoshak/sensorReporter/README.md

 All logging will be published to standard out.
 In addition logging will be published to syslog or to a log file.

-*Security advice:* make sure your sensor_reporter.ini is owned by the user `sensorReporter` and only that user has read write permissions.
+*Security advice:* make sure your sensor_reporter.ini is owned by the user `sensorReporter` and only that user has read and write permissions.

 `sudo chown sensorReporter:sensorReporter sensor_reporter.ini`
 `sudo chmod 600 sensor_reporter.ini`

 ## Syslog Example